 \subsubsection{Octet-binary compound semiconductors}

-Our last example is dedicated to a typical, well characterized, and canonical materials-science problem, namely the crystal-structure stability prediction of octet-binary compound semiconductors \cite{GhiringhelliVybiralEtAl:2015,GhiringhelliVybiralEtAl:2017}.
+Our last example is dedicated to a typical, well characterized, and canonical materials-science problem, namely the crystal-structure stability prediction of octet-binary compound semiconductors \citep{GhiringhelliVybiralEtAl:2015,GhiringhelliVybiralEtAl:2017}.
 Octet-binary compound semiconductors are materials consisting of two elements formed by groups of I/VII, II/VI, III/V, or IV/IV elements leading to a full valence shell.
-They crystallize in rock salt (RS) or zinc blende (ZB) structures, i.e., either with ionic or covalent bindings and were already studied in the 1970's \cite{Van:1969,Phillips:1970}, followed by further studies \cite{Zunger:1980,Pettifor:1984}, and recent work using machine learning \cite{SaadGaoEtAl:2012,GhiringhelliVybiralEtAl:2015,GhiringhelliVybiralEtAl:2017,OuyangCurtaroloEtAl:2018}. \afterpage{\FloatBarrier}
+They can crystallize in rock salt (RS) or zinc blende (ZB) structures, i.e., either with ionic or covalent bindings and were already studied in the 1970's \citep{Van:1969,Phillips:1970}, followed by further studies \citep{Zunger:1980,Pettifor:1984}, and recent work using machine learning \citep{SaadGaoEtAl:2012,GhiringhelliVybiralEtAl:2015,GhiringhelliVybiralEtAl:2017,OuyangCurtaroloEtAl:2018}.

-The data set is composed of 82 materials with two atomic species in the unit cell.
-The objective is to accurately predict the energy difference $\Delta E$ between RS and ZB structures based on 8 electro-chemical atomic properties for each atomic species $A/B$ (in total 16) such as atomic ionization potential $\text{IP}$, electron affinity $\text{EA}$, the energies of the highest-occupied and lowest-unoccupied Kohn-Sham levels, $\text{H}$ and $\text{L}$, and the expectation value of the radial probability densities of the valence $s$-, $p$-, and $d$-orbitals, $r_s$, $r_p$, and $r_d$, respectively \cite{GhiringhelliVybiralEtAl:2015}.
-As a reference, we added Mulliken electronegativity $\text{EN} = -(\text{IP}+\text{EA})/2$ to the data set and also studied the best two features from the publication \cite{GhiringhelliVybiralEtAl:2015}
+The data set consists of 82 materials with two atomic species in the unit cell.
+The objective is to accurately predict the energy difference $\Delta E$ between RS and ZB structures based on 8 electro-chemical atomic properties for each atomic species $A/B$ (in total 16) such as atomic ionization potential $\text{IP}$, electron affinity $\text{EA}$, the energies of the highest-occupied and lowest-unoccupied Kohn-Sham levels, $\text{H}$ and $\text{L}$, and the expectation value of the radial probability densities of the valence $s$-, $p$-, and $d$-orbitals, $r_s$, $r_p$, and $r_d$, respectively \citep{GhiringhelliVybiralEtAl:2015}.
+As a reference, we added Mulliken electronegativity $\text{EN} = -(\text{IP}+\text{EA})/2$ to the data set and also studied the best two features from the publication \citep{GhiringhelliVybiralEtAl:2015}

-as known dependencies to show the consistency of the method as well as to probe TCMI with linearly dependent features \cite{GhiringhelliVybiralEtAl:2015}.
+as known dependences to show the consistency of the method as well as to probe TCMI with linearly dependent features \citep{GhiringhelliVybiralEtAl:2015}.

-To predict the energy difference $\Delta E$ between RS and ZB structures, we conducted a subspace search with TCMI to identify the subset of features that have the strongest dependence on $\Delta E$.
+To predict the energy difference $\Delta E$ between RS and ZB structures, we performed a subspace search with TCMI to identify the subset of features that exhibit the strongest dependence on $\Delta E$.
 Results are summarized in Table~\ref{tab:binary_octets_subsets}.
 In total, the strongest dependence on $\Delta E$ was found with six features from both atomic species, $A$ and $B$, before TCMI decreased again with seven features.